exceptionalvic/alx-system_engineering-devops/0x01-shell_permissions/README.md

-7-everybody gives everybody read, write and execute permissions 8-James_Bond gives no permission to owner, to group and all permissions to others 9-john-doe gives read write and execute to owner, read and execute to group and write and execute to others
+7-everybody gives everybody read, write and execute permissions 8-James_Bond gives no permission to owner, to group and all permissions to others 9-john-doe gives read write and execute to owner, read and execute to group and write and execute to others 10-mirror_permissions mirrors or copies permission mode from reference file olleh to file  hello